hazelcast/hazelcast-reference-manual/src/Simulator-CustomizingYourSimulatorSetup.md

 ### Analyzing your Simulator Run

-During the simulator run a directory is created that stores all output for that given run.
-By default this is a timestamp like '2016-08-02__22_08_09'.
-After the test completes, all artifacts from the remote workers are downloaded in this directory.
-So if you have for example enabled Flightrecorder,  then you find the generated jfr files there as well.
+During the simulator run, a directory is created that stores all output for that given run.
+By default this directory's name is a timestamp such as `2016-08-02__22_08_09`.
+After the test is completed, all artifacts from the remote workers are downloaded to this directory.
+So if you have, for example, enabled `Flightrecorder`, then you find the generated JFR files there as well.

-The name of this output directory can be modified by using the '--sessionId' commandline option.
-Once and a while it is good to clean up the remote workers if they stay around for an extended perod using
+The name of this output directory can be modified by using the `--sessionId` command line option.
+It is recommended to clean up the remote workers once in a while if they stay around for an extended period.
+You can clean up using the following command:

 ```
 coordinator --clean
 ```

-To download all artifacts manually, execute this command.
+To download all artifacts manually, execute the following command:

 ```
 coordinator --download
 ```

-Both the clean and download command allow for the session-id to be passed.
-For example:
+Both `clean` and `download` commands allow you to pass `sessionId`.
+Please see the following examples:

 ```
 coordinator --download 2016-08-02__22_08_09